Corporate Governance - Guidelines

 The Board encourages communication from the Company’s stockholders.
 The Company’s proxy statement for each year’s annual meeting will contain information on the procedures by which stockholders can communicate with management, the Board or any individual Board member.

-The Board has established a separate, written policy for the review, approval or ratification of “related person” transactions, which policy may be reviewed and updated from time-to-time by the Board in consultation with or upon the recommendation of the Audit Committee.
+The Board has established a separate, written policy for the review, approval or ratification of “related person” transactions, which policy may be reviewed and updated from time-to-time by the Audit Committee or by the Board in consultation with or upon the recommendation of the Audit Committee.

 Officers of the Company and other business units seeking directorships on the boards of directors of other companies shall comply with the Company’s Policy on Corporate Officer and Business Unit Leader Participation on Other Boards of Directors as in effect from time-to-time.